Difference Between Supply and Demand

-Demand vs Supply is perhaps one of the most crucial concepts of economics studied worldwide and it is also the backbone of a huge market economy.
+Demand and supply are perhaps one of the most crucial concepts of economics studied worldwide and it is also the backbone of a huge market economy.

 Supply vs Demand Infographics